Cornell University Library Information Technologies (CUL-IT) seeks an

 * Excellent communication skills, both oral and written.

-* Proven ability to work productively in a supportive role with colleagues and in a team environment, yet also self-motivated and possessing good independent decision making abilities.
+* Proven ability to work productively in a supportive role with colleagues and in a team environment, and also be self-motivated and possess good independent decision-making abilities.